 - Shivaratri is the anniversary of the day when Shiva danced the cosmic dance the Tandava.
 This is his dance when he destroys creation using his third eye.
 The Shiva Tandava Stotram honors this dance.
 You can also read the text.
 The dancing Shiva is known as Shiva Natraraj.

 Shiva has a crescent Moon on his head.
 It represents the cycles of time and that Shiva himself is the master of time.
 Shiva has a snake around his neck.
 The snake is a symbol of the kundalini shakti, or spiritual power inside all of us.
 Shiva’s trident represents the three spheres or wisdom, desire, and implementation.

-On Maha Shivaratri 2019, the Moon in Vedic astrology falls in the nakshatra or constellation of Dhanishta in Aquarius on March 4.
+On Maha Shivaratri 2021, the Moon in Vedic astrology falls in the nakshatra or constellation of Dhanishta in Aquarius on the morning of March 11.
 Dhanishta translates as “complete wealth”.
 It can grant one a wealth of knowledges and resources.
 One symbol associated with Dhanishta is Shiva’s mridanga (a type of drum).
 It’s customary to chant bhajans to Shiva on his holy night.
 You can immerse yourself in the bliss of devotion as you listen to the rhythmic drum beats.

 The rudraksha mala and bracelet are traditionally associated with Lord Shiva.
 Shiva cried tears when he saw the suffering of humanity.
 These tears fell to the ground and formed seeds which grew into the rudraksha tree.
 Thus, this mala is a symbol of purity.
 Rudra is another name for the fierce form of Shiva.
 Aksha translates as “eyes”.
 When doing mantra japa to Shiva, you may benefit from the use of a rudraksha mala.